Evitagen/CryptoPortfolio/README.md

 * Entity framework for db storing users portfolios coins and transactions
 * Postman used to test API calls and responses
 * gets prices every two minutes from coinmarketcap api and stores in localy that can be accessed from front end without extra API calls.
-You will need to get your own api key.
+You will need to get your own API key.
 * Handles user register and logon using salt and hashing

 <b>Angular 8</b>